Benefits of AI In Business: Top 6 Use Cases by SMB and Enterprises

 #2.
 Monitoring & Control

-Continuous control and monitoring the company’s infrastructure is the another opportunity to use AI technologies for business goals.
+Continuous control and monitoring of the company’s infrastructure is another opportunity to use AI technologies for business goals.
 French multinational energy firm Engie applied a combination of drones and AI image processing algorithms.
 Drones inspect the equipment to avoid possible harmful damages.

 AI monitoring & control systems both fit the urban environment.
 The best example is the license plate recognition used for public sector organizations.
 We developed a similar algorithm for a German company.
 The Government of Catalonia chooses the same measures, which offers local police real-time face and number plate recognition.

-When you need to reduce risks and provide a safety net for your company, AI-based monitoring and control systems are the perfect match.
+When you need to reduce risks and provide a safety net for your company, AI-based monitoring, and control systems are the perfect match.

 #3.
 Manual Job Automation

-Artificial intelligence is the focus of sci-fi and hollywood directors who often frighten us that AI machines will replace people everywhere.
+Artificial intelligence is the focus of sci-fi and Hollywood directors who often frighten us that AI machines will replace people everywhere.
 Fears, go away!
 Cutting-edge technologies help automate different processes from simple Emailing to flight booking.
 The purpose of highly intellectual solutions is not to replace people but make their work better and easier.

-That beeing said, automation is one of the major benefits AI in business provides.
+That being said, automation is one of the major benefits AI in business provides.
 Japanese insurance company Fukoku Mutual Life Insurance is using IBM’s Watson Explorer AI to analyze medical certificates in accordance with surgery and procedure data and calculate insurance policy payouts.
 Fukoku’s representatives believe that this automation solution will increase the company’s productivity by 30 percent.